bosskabouter/volatalk/README.md

 ## Introduction

+> Nothing as volatile as the human mind

 ### Vision

-> Nothing as volatile as the human mind

-### Mission

 Private and direct communication between trusted browsers, independent of any centralized server.

 Services know as little as possible about the sending or receiving client and the information being sent.

-### Why
+### Mission

-I could not not find a trackerless messenger I could fully trust, so I wrote my own.
+Create a trackerless messenger I can fully trust so I am able to speak freely with family and friends.

 ### What's different

-Communicate directly in your browser with other contacts, without centralized servers capturing your data or native applications running in your system.
+Communicate directly in your browser with invited contacts, without centralized servers capturing your data or native applications running in your system.

+No email, telephone, IMEI, IP or contact list needed.

 ### Peer-to-peer